TodePond/DreamBerd/README.md

 ## Ownership System

-As a normal programming language, C features ownership system to make beginners confused.
-Just add a little `&` in front of your variable name, and your data is sent to the C foundation and owned by the C foundation.
-This is called an `ownership transfer` in C.
+As a normal programming language, WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite features ownership system to make beginners confused.
+Just add a little `&` in front of your variable name, and your data is sent to the C foundation and owned by the WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite foundation.
+This is called an `ownership transfer` in WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite.

 ```java
 //This is definitely safe, do it now